 - The product costs \$5 for the manufacturer to produce. - The manufacturer sells the product at the WAC of \$100 to the wholesaler. - The wholesaler sells it to the pharmacy for \$102, which is AWP-15% (AWP=120% of WAC=\$120; AWP-15%=\$120-\$18=\$102).
-The typical markup for the wholesaler is around 2 percent. - The pharmacy dispenses the product to the patient for a total negotiated rate of \$108, which is AWP-10% (AWP=120% of WAC=\$120; AWP-10%=\$120-
+The typical markup for the wholesaler is around 2 percent. - The pharmacy dispenses the product to the patient for a total negotiated rate of \$108, which is AWP-10% (AWP=120% of WAC=\$120; AWP-10%=\$120-\$12=\$108).
+Payment for this total negotiated rate is split between the patient and the pharmacy benefit manager (PBM).
+This does not include the pharmacy's dispensing fee which can be in the \$10-12 range for Medicaid Fee for Service, or as low as less than \$1 in the managed care and commercial market.
+Higher dispensing fees are generally associated with acquisition-cost (e.g., NADAC) based reimbursement where most of the pharmacies' margins are made on the dispensing fee, while lower dispensing fees are associated with AWP-based reimbursement where most of the pharmacies' margins are made on the drug.
+43

-&lt;sup>18 A few factors explain why the insulin market was such an extreme example of the prescription drug market and the natural result of existing incentives: (1) Insulins have been on the market for a long time with no "generic" competition, so this market is the result of decades of these trends; (2) there are a limited number of direct brand name competitors that require manufacturers to compete aggressively for preferred placement on formularies; and (3) there are few enough competitors that they can shadow price each other.
+39 There are a few reasons why the insulin market was such an extreme example of rebates in the prescription drug market and the natural result of existing incentives: (1) Insulins had been on the market for a long time with no "generic" competition, so this market is the result of decades of these trends; (2) there were a limited number of direct brand name competitors that require manufacturers to compete aggressively for preferred placement on formularies; and (3) there were few enough competitors that they can shadow price each other.
 This is addressed further in the next chapter.
-US Food and Drug Administration (FDA).
-FDA Approves First Interchangeable Biosimilar Insulin Product for Treatment of Diabetes.
-July 28, 2021. https://www.fda.gov/news-events/press-announcements/fda-approves-first-interchangeable-biosimilar-insulin-product-treatment-diabetes